atubak400/Git-Project/README.md

 ![git init](./img/1.png)

 ## Making your first Commit
 Making your first commit in Git is a crucial step in tracking and recording changes in your project.
 After initializing a Git repository and making changes to your code, you can use the git add command to stage the changes you want to include in the commit.
-For example, git add . stages all changes in the current directory.
-Once the changes are staged, you can commit them using the git commit command, along with a descriptive message using the -m flag, such as git commit -m "Initial commit".
+For example, `git add .` stages all changes in the current directory.
+Once the changes are staged, you can commit them using the git commit command, along with a descriptive message using the -m flag, such as `git commit -m "Initial commit"`.
 This message should briefly summarize the changes or the purpose of the commit, providing a clear record of your project's history.

 > To make your first commit:
 * Adding files to the staging area by running: `git add .`